javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-symbol/article.md

 There will be no conflict, because symbols are always different, even if they have the same name.

-Please note that if we used a string `"id"` instead of a symbol for the same purpose, then there *would* be a conflict:
+Now note that if we used a string `"id"` instead of a symbol for the same purpose, then there *would* be a conflict:

 ```js run
 let user = { name: "John" };